galaxyproject/planemo/docs/commands/run.rst

                                       auto install conda itself using miniconda if not availabe on conda_prefix.

+      --simultaneous_uploads / --no_simultaneous_uploads
+                                      When uploading files to Galaxy for tool or workflow tests or runs, upload multiple files simultaneously without waiting for the
+                                      previous file upload to complete.

+      --check_uploads_ok / --no_check_uploads_ok
+                                      When uploading files to Galaxy for tool or workflow tests or runs, check that the history is in an 'ok' state before beginning tool or workflow execution.

       --profile TEXT                  Name of profile (created with the profile_create command) to use with this
                                       command.